Christ Came to Save Sinners:

 The penalty for sin is eternal punishment in the Lake of Fire.
 At physical death, the spirit is separated from the body (James 2:26).
 Unsaved people’s spirits are sent to Hades at physical death to suffer torment (Luke 16:19–31) and await the Great White Throne Judgment (Revelation 20:11–15).

 God the Father has given all judgment to His Son, the Lord Jesus Christ (John 5:22).
-At various judgments (Ezekiel 20:33–38; Matthew 25:31–46; Revelation 20:11–15), He will judge unsaved people (spirit and body) according to their works (Romans 2:6; Matthew 16:27; Revelation 20:12–13).
-After these various judgments, all unsaved people will be cast into the Lake of Fire (Matthew 13:40–42; 25:41; Revelation 20:15) where they will be tormented forever (Mark 9:43–48).
-Unsaved people will suffer different degrees of punishment in the Lake of Fire (Luke 12:47–48; 20:45–47).
+At various judgments (Ezekiel 20:33–38; Matthew 25:31–46; Revelation 20:11–15), He will judge unsaved people (spirit and body) according to their works (Romans 2:6; Revelation 20:12–13).
+At these judgments, all unsaved people will be cast into the Lake of Fire (Matthew 13:40–42; 25:41; Revelation 20:15), where they will be tormented forever (Mark 9:43–48).
+Unsaved people will suffer different degrees of punishment in the Lake of Fire (Luke 12:47–48).
 Eternal punishment in the Lake of Fire is known as the second death (Revelation 21:8).

 Satan and evil angels will also be cast into the Lake of Fire, which was prepared for them (Matthew 25:41), to be tormented forever (Revelation 20:10; Matthew 8:28–29).